zbalkan/osq-ext-bin/README.md

 Q) osquery has a lot of tables too.
 What advantage do the extensions' tables provide?

 A) osquery tables provide a point-in-time state of the system.
 The extension tables are evented tables and therefore remove any blind spot between 2 queries.
 Both the form factors have their own distinct advantages.
+On top of it, the extension enables osquery to be a single agent for all data collection needs from the endpoint i.e. live investigation, real time state changes and log monitoring.

 Q) Is there a cleanup utility in such a case?